Public Education and Outreach

-Attention teachers, home school educators, those training to enter the teaching field, scout and 4-H leaders......Sign up for "Notify Me" to receive up-to-date information on this exciting workshop!
+Attention teachers, home school educators, those training to enter the teaching field, scout and 4-H leaders......Sign up for "Notify Me", select Public Works, to receive up-to-date information on this exciting workshop!

 This hands-on, fun learning experience will provide many ideas to incorporate into the classroom.
 Along with the 500+ page activity guide, there will be several other free materials to aid in teaching these wonderful environmentally-based lessons!
 Project WET has a new website and activity guide available this year.
 Be the first in your area to preview it and use it!

 An award-winning environmental education program for students K - 12

 - A collection of stimulating, hands-on activities which cover all major subject areas and skills